Past Meeting Presentations

 February 21, 2007

 David Hockanson, Ph.D. is a Senior Staff Engineer with the EMC Design group of Sun Microsystems, Inc. He discussed the world of EMC/EMI debug and how it has long been shrouded by a consideration that there must be some "black magic" associated with eliminating system compliance issues.
 Using physics and signal analysis, logically developed solutions can be determined to facilitate EMC/EMI containment and/or mitigation.
-This talk facilitated a discussion on the tools, methods, and process of solving radiated emissions issues arising during testing.
+This talk facilitate

 November 15, 2006